25 engagements, including meeting with 8 world leaders, in PM Modi's trip: Govt sources

 He will first travel to Germany, then visit Denmark and will have a brief stop over in Paris on his return journey on May 4.

-Prime Minister Modi will be spending one night each in Germany and Denmark.
+Prime Minister Modi will be spending one night each in Germany and Denmark while two nights in flight.

+In Paris, Modi will hold talks with French President Emmanuel Macron, who was re-elected to the top post in a fiercely-fought presidential election.

+In Berlin, the prime minister will hold bilateral talks with Olaf Scholz, Federal Chancellor of Germany, and the two leaders will co-chair the sixth edition of the India-Germany Inter-Governmental Consultations (IGC), the MEA had said in a statement.